LiyaoTang/ERDA/README.md

 If you find our work useful in your research, please consider citing:

 ```
-@inproceedings{tang2023erda,
+@inproceedings{tang2023all,
     title={All Points Matter: Entropy-Regularized Distribution Alignment for Weakly-supervised 3D Segmentation},
-    author={Tang, Liyao and Chen, Zhe and Zhao, Shanshan and Wang, Chaoyue and Tao, Dacheng},
+    author={Liyao Tang and Zhe Chen and Shanshan Zhao and Chaoyue Wang and Dacheng Tao},
     booktitle={Thirty-seventh Conference on Neural Information Processing Systems},
     year={2023},
     url={https://openreview.net/forum?id=utQms7PPx5}